-29The results in Table 3 indicate that the plant effects explain about 32% of the overall wage variance in period 1 and the share rises over time.
-This share is larger than has been observed in developed-country contexts (e.g. in Germany (Card et al., 2013) or Italy (Kline et al., 2020), which both find that plant or firm effects account for and plant effects.
+The results in Table 3 indicate that the plant effects explain about 32% of the overall wage variance in period 1 and the share rises over time.
+This share is larger than has been observed in developed-country contexts (e.g. in Germany (Card et al., 2013) or Italy (Kline et al., 2020), which both find that plant or firm effects account for approximately 20% of the overall wage variance.
+But Kline et al. (2020) find that for younger workers firm effects make up about 31% of overall wage variance.
+We believe that it is plausible that the Mexican labor market, where it is arguably more difficult for firms to observe employment track records than in developed-country settings, is similar to labor markets for younger workers in developed countries on this dimension.
+Also, Engbom and Moser (2021) find that plant effects explain between 26% and 30% of the overall wage variance in Brazil in 1994-1998, shares that are similar to what we find.

-One might be concerned that the use of three-year periods and the high rate of informality in our context might limit the number of observed plant-to-plant switches and exacerbate what Abowd et al. (2004) call "limited mobility bias."
-Small numbers of switchers can generate a negative bias in the correlation between individual and plant effects (Andrews et al., 2008) which can be substantial (Maré and Hyslop, 2006; Andrews et al., 2012).
-One way to address this concern is to conduct the "leave-out" estimation of variance components recently proposed by Kline et al. (2020).
-This entails estimating our model in each period in the "leave-one-out" connected set the set of plants that remain connected once any single worker has been removed from the sample.
+components recently proposed by Kline et al. (2020).
+This entails estimating our model in each period in the "leave-one-out" connected set - the set of plants that remain connected once any single worker has been removed from the sample.
 Appendix Table B.5 reports the results of the variance decomposition, both the standard AKM estimates and the Kline et al. (2020) leave-out estimates, for this restricted sample.
 As in Kline et al. (2020), the leave-one-out connected sets are substantially smaller than the largest connected sets used above.
 But reassuringly, the variance estimates are quite similar using the two methods, with the variances due to individual and plant effects just slightly smaller than the standard AKM estimates, suggesting that limited mobility bias is not severe in our context.
 It is also worth noting that if the limited mobility bias is constant across periods it will be differenced out when we look at within-firm changes in the plant and average person components.
 Given the similarity of the Kline et al. (2020) and AKM results for the leave-one-out connected sets, our preferred approach is to continue using the standard AKM estimates, which allow us to maintain a larger sample size in the second-step estimation of the effect of exporting.